FatLand and Fatropolis

 Reinventing the safer demon.
 I like the concept.

-If we have time, I may try to return to this.
-Right now I'd like you to list your novels and tell me which one you like the best.
+I'd like you to list your novels and tell me which one you like the best.

 (and why)